bollustrado/qwikaccess/README.md

 * rfkill (util-linux) for airplane mode.
 * xdg-utils for lock screen (xdg-screensaver lock).
 * systemd - for leave commands and gps services.
+* libnotify - for notifications
+* wmctrl - for screencam ffplay to be above all window
 * grep - used in scripts.

 ## Installation